-The emoluments of the Directors charged in 2017, as per section 2.383 (1) of the Netherlands Civil Code, amounted to Euro nil (2016: nil).
+The emoluments of the company's Directors charged in 1st half of 2018, as per section 2.383 (1) of the Netherlands Civil Code, amounted to Euro nil (2017: nil).

 Subsequent events

 There have been no significant subsequent events to be mentioned.